 Contact the Congregational Consultants

 You and your congregation can take advantage of the skills and experience of the Alban Institute’s longtime former consultants and their chosen colleagues.
-If you are religious leader and want to talk with a consultant, you can contact one of us directly from the list below, write to us using our contact form below, or call (508) 343-0301.
+If you are religious leader and want to talk with a consultant, you can contact one of us directly from the list below, write to us using our contact form below.
 We’ll respond as promptly as we can.

 General Inquiry Form

 Susan Beaumont is a coach, educator, and consultant who has worked with hundreds of faith communities across the United States and Canada.
 Susan is known for working at the intersection of organizational health and spiritual vitality.
 She specializes in large church dynamics, staff team health, board development, and leadership during seasons of transition.